saicumbulam/System-Design/system design popular/Kafka.md

 ![picture 4](../images/2f6dd0bb705889178f6ece4719ec829a98dd82ad053aaeb4752f270adb8e24f6.png)

-### User Cases
+### Use Cases
-Regional and central clustersIn some cases, the company has one or more datacenters in different geographical regions, cities, or continents.
+- **Regional and central clusters** the company has one or more datacenters in different geographical regions, cities, or continents.
 Each datacenter has its own Kafka cluster.
-Some applications can work just by communicating with the local cluster, but some applications require data from multiple datacenters (otherwise, you wouldn’t be looking at cross datacenter replication solutions).
-There are many cases when this is a requirement, but the classic example is a company that modifies prices based on supply and demand.
+> There are many cases when this is a requirement, but the classic example is a company that modifies prices based on supply and demand.
 This company can have a datacenter in each city in which it has a presence, collects information about local supply and demand, and adjusts prices accordingly.
+All this information will then be mirrored to a central cluster where business analysts can run company-wide reports on its revenue.

+- **High availability (HA) and disaster recovery (DR)**
+- Regulatory compliance
-All this information will then be mirrored to a central cluster where business analysts can run company-wide reports on its revenue.High availability (HA) and disaster recovery (DR)The applications run on just one Kafka cluster and don’t need data from other locations, but you are concerned about the possibility of the entire cluster becoming unavailable for some reason.
-For redundancy, you’d like to have a second Kafka cluster with all the data that exists in the first cluster, so in case of emergency you can direct your applications to the second cluster and continue as usual.Regulatory complianceCompanies operating in different countries may need to use different configurations and policies to conform to legal and regulatory requirements in each country.
+Companies operating in different countries may need to use different configurations and policies to conform to legal and regulatory requirements in each country.
 For instance, some data sets may be stored in separate clusters with strict access control, with subsets of data replicated to other clusters with wider access.
-To comply with regulatory policies that govern retention period in each region, data sets may be stored in clusters in different regions with different configurations.Cloud migrationsMany companies these days run their business in both an on-premise datacenter and a cloud provider.
+To comply with regulatory policies that govern retention period in each region, data sets may be stored in clusters in different regions with different configurations.
+- **Cloud migrations**
+Many companies these days run their business in both an on-premise datacenter and a cloud provider.
 Often, applications run on multiple regions of the cloud provider, for redundancy, and sometimes multiple cloud providers are used.
 In these cases, there is often at least one Kafka cluster in each on-premise datacenter and each cloud region.
 Those Kafka clusters are used by applications in each datacenter and region to transfer data efficiently between the datacenters.
-For example, if a new application is deployed in the cloud but requires some data that is updated by applications running in the on-premise datacenter and stored in an on-premise database, you can use Kafka Connect to capture database changes to the local Kafka cluster and then mirror these changes to the cloud Kafka cluster where the new application can use them.
-This helps control the costs of cross-datacenter traffic as well as improve governance and security of the traffic.Aggregation of data from edge clustersSeveral industries including retail, telecommunications, transportation and healthcare generate data from small devices with limited connectivity.
+For example, if a new application is deployed in the cloud but requires some data that is updated by applications running in the on-premise datacenter and stored in an on-premise database, you can use *Kafka Connect* to capture database changes to the local Kafka cluster and then mirror these changes to the cloud Kafka cluster where the new application can use them.
+This helps control the costs of cross-datacenter traffic as well as improve governance and security of the traffic.
+-  **Aggregation of data from edge clusters**
+Several industries including retail, telecommunications, transportation and healthcare generate data from small devices with limited connectivity.
 An aggregate cluster with high availability can be used to support analytics and other use cases for data from a large number of edge clusters.
 This reduces connectivity, availability and durability requirements on low-footprint edge clusters, for example, in IoT use cases.
 A highly available aggregate cluster provides business continuity even when edge clusters are offline and simplifies the development of applications that don’t have to directly deal with a large number of edge clusters with unstable networks.